Rerigferl/com.tsk.ide.vscode/README.md

 ### Project SDK Support

-This package offers comprehensive project SDK support based on .Net 7 and .Net 6 standards.
+This package offers comprehensive project SDK support based on .Net standards.
 By leveraging this support, you can utilize the latest C# features and language enhancements within your Unity projects, subject to Unity's compatibility.

 ### Organized .csproj Files